lasoren/file_reconciler/README.md

 ## Setup

-1. Download the ZIP file of this project or fork the project.
+1. Download the ZIP file of this project or fork and clone the project.
 2. Navigate the the project directory and run the first command to ensure that the bash script "reconcile" is executable.
 3. To run "reconcile" globally (from any directory) enter the second two commands: (enter your admin password when prompted)